SussexPAL/PythonCrashCourse/Scripts/data_types.md

 `my_dict = dict()`
 Let's see how it works with a simple example, by mapping people by their names to their favorite colour.
 Dictionary items use a very similar syntax *[REFRESHER - syntax: the way code needs to be written in a certain language]* to lists, that is: the name of the dictionary followed by square brackets.
 `my_dict[]`
-Only, where instead of an index number (like for lists) it is in these square brackets we write our key.
-We then define that key (that is, assign it's value) as whatever we want.
+Only, instead of an index number (like for lists) it is in these square brackets we write our key.
+We then define it (that is, assign a value to the key) as whatever we want.
 `my_dict["alice"] = "blue"`
 we access the value in much the same way.
 `print(my_dict["alice"])`